Nenoeldeeb/quran-databases/README.md

  - Then run `get_quran_pages.py` to download the edition JSON files.
 Also, Run `build_quran_db.py` if You want to get a database of this edition.

-If You want to get all avilable editions:
+If You want to get all available editions:
  - Just copy the "BASE_URL" from `config.py` then append "editions.json" at the end.
 Then paste It in the browser and press enter.

 ## License